-Last but not least, we have 447 State Street, priced at $725K and 20% down, this beauty has 3 bedrooms, 2 baths and 2276 ft².
+Last but not least, we have 531 Union Street, priced at $540K and 20% down, this beauty has 5 bedrooms, 4 baths and 2993 ft².
 Location is everything, and this house has it.
-Configured presently as a double family home, the property could also be converted into a single family home or kept as a rental property.
+This lovely old Victorian has some history sown into its walls, and is a perfect place for those who love grand designs.

 All in all, the city of Hudson is a prime Upstate NY location that has been rejuvenated and preserved at the same time.
 The thriving city is a historical and architectural treasure, nestled in beautiful surroundings and a wonderful

 Come and see what the Hudson Valley is all about!